danieldownes/BallanceLikeGame/README.md

 # Graphics

-To add some color to the game, a simple shader was added to the Player. https://github.com/omid3098/Unity-URP-ScreenSpaceRefraction The colors of objects were
+To add some color to the game, a simple shader was added to the Player. https://github.com/omid3098/Unity-URP-ScreenSpaceRefraction The colors of objects were chosen in code, including the Nav Mesh generation to see how collectibles are only positions on the generated Nav Mesh.

-# Testing
+# Automated Testing

-The testing is done via Unity Test Runner, and the tests are in the ReusableCode-PlayModeTests and ReusableCode-UnitTests folders.
+Automated testing is done via Unity Test Runner, and the tests are in the ReusableCode-PlayModeTests and ReusableCode-UnitTests folders.
 No tests were added to the BallGame Assembly, but if they were to be added, they would have their own Assembly test folders, e.g., BallGame-PlayModeTests and BallGame-UnitTests.
+In order to save time and demonstrate good usage of tooling, ChatGPT was largely used to generate the automated test code.
+It is then manually reviewed to ensure the tests make sense.
+The ChatGPT logs links are included in the relevant classes.
+Its believe LLM code generation should obsolutely be embrased and this is included as example of this.
+With ethical consideratoin (including in teams), the developer should declare when larger chunks of code have been generated, so to facility code review, and also sustain trust amoung the team.